 A: Using metric calipers, measure the thread diameter on an existing stylus.
 Round the result to the nearest whole number.
 That’s your thread size.
 2 mm equals M2, 3 mm equals M3, and so on.

 Q: What is the thread size on Q-Mark's calibration spheres?

 Q: How do I qualify a disk probe?

 A: Take at least 12 probings all over the disk.
 For example, take 4 points around the equator.
 Then move half the distance to one edge, and take 4 more all around.
 Move to the opposite side and take 4 more all around.
 Compute the result.
 If the standard deviation is too high, start over, taking more points.

-Q: When should I use a barrel stylus?
+Q: When should I use a cylinder stylus?

-A: Barrel styli are best suited for measuring sharp edge features, like sheet metal edges, or thin lands between grooves.
-A ball stylus is always a better choice than a barrel stylus for everyday use.
+A: Cylinder styli are best suited for measuring edge features, like the edges of stampings, sheet metal, or thin lands between grooves.
+A ball stylus is always a better choice than a cylinder stylus for everyday measuring tasks.

-Q: How do I qualify a barrel stylus?
+Q: How do I qualify a cylinder stylus?

-To calibrate your barrel stylus you must reduce the calibration sphere coverage angle so that the spherical end of the barrel stylus is always above the equator of the calibration sphere.
+To calibrate your cylinder stylus you must reduce the calibration sphere coverage angle so that the spherical end of the cylinder stylus is always above the equator of the calibration sphere.
 We recommend a coverage of 150 degrees.
 Now proceed with the calibration routine.
-Please note that the spherical end on a barrel stylus will never be as accurate as a spherical (ball) stylus.
-You should expect a higher standard deviation value when qualifying a barrel stylus as compared to a spherical stylus.
+Please note that the form of the spherical end on a cylinder stylus will never be as precise as a spherical (ball) stylus.
+Expect a higher standard deviation value when qualifying a cylinder stylus as compared to a spherical stylus.

 After calibration, it is important to measure a known artifact, like a ring gage, to ensure that the result is within acceptable limits.
 Sometimes it's necessary to adjust the calibration results to get the correct measurement from the artifact.
 Only when you are satisfied with the results from the artifact should you proceed with inspection.